 - We have signed a contract with landscape architectural firm Matthews - Neilson to develop a Master Plan for the facility over the next few months which will include:

-- Improved trail system for passive recreational opportunities;
+- Improved ADA-accessible trail system for passive recreational opportunities;

 - Incorporation of the Bessie Potter Vonnoh statue as a centerpiece;